ekpoitoro1/project-_report/README.md

 <img width="1081" height="598" alt="image" src="https://github.com/user-attachments/assets/e883c9ec-828f-4f56-b839-6e6f7ee3a4f3" />

 # Insights and Recommendations
-The analysis of this data set showed that a significant portion of customers have churned, highliting a concern for customer retention.
+The analysis of this data set showed that a significant portion of customers have churned, highlighting a concern for customer retention.
+There were a significant number of male and female customers, although there were more males than female customers.
+The was also a noticeable churn rate of Female customers compared to male customers.
+This might be related to the fact that offerings (such as products or services) are more aligned with male financial behavior or interests.
+There is a possibility that most of these products, although valuable, may be underutilized by female customers.

+Inactive customers(65.3%) churn at glaringly higher rates than active customers(34.7%).
+A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.

 # Conclusion